The Scoliosis and Spine Institute doctors are experts in treating Ankylosing Spondylitis

 AS primarily affects younger adult males, in adolescence or early adulthood.
 Furthermore, AS occurs three times more in males than in females.
 Although AS can strike people of any age, race, or sex, the onset occurs more often in Caucasian men between the ages of 17 and 35.
 In women, the symptoms of AS often begin to appear during pregnancy.

-Also, AS appears to be genetic.
+Also, evidence appears to suggest that AS passes genetically from parents to children.
 Research reveals a specific gene — the HLA-B27 gene — is present in 80 to 90 percent of people who have the disease.
 Fortunately, this does not mean that if you have the gene you will automatically get AS.
 About eight percent of Americans have this gene, but only about one percent of those will actually develop the disease.

 Like other forms or types of arthritis, the symptoms of AS are from the effects of inflammation.
 Initially, the symptoms may come and go for weeks or months at a time.